Earn More Money - How To Start A Blog That Provides Value

 Your list of subscribers that is!
 These are the people who will sign up to receive content from you because they have a high interest in what you are blogging about.
-The reason why you want to build a list is because this will be an audience that you actually "own" and you can communicate directly with via your newsletter and other email annoucements.
+The reason why you want to build a list is because this will be an audience that you actually "own" and you can communicate with directly via your newsletter and other email announcements.
 Even if people follow you on social media, you don't own those followers.

 This means that if for instance, Instagram goes out of business today, your followers will be gone along with them.
 Also growing your own list of subscribers means you can let them know when you launch products or services and turn a percentage of your subscribers into actual paying customers.